-Tali Kshetram is an ancient temple in the heart of Kozhikode town.
+Tali Maha Kshetram is an ancient temple in the heart of Kozhikode town.
 Lord Shiva is the presiding deity.
-The Jyothirlingam in the Sanctum Sanctorum is believed to have been installed by Lord Parasuraman.
-The temple is one kilometre to the east of Kozhikode railway station.
-It is surrounded by Palayam market.
+It is believed that Sri Parasuraman installed the Jyothirlingam in the sanctum of the temple towards the end of Dwaparayuga.
+The temple is one kilometer to the east of Kozhikode railway station.
+The busy Palayam market surrounds it.

 Inside the Sreekovil are also the deities of Tali Ganapathy, Thevarathil Ganapathy and Thrumandhakunnu Bhagavathy.
 See the lay-out of the temple shown below.

 Outside the inner walls are the deities of Sreekrishna, Thevarathil Bhagavathy, Lord Ayyappa, Lord Vishnu and Nagam.
-Inside the four walls of the Sreekrishna Temple, there is also the presence of Sreevalayanad Bhagavati.
+Inside the four walls of the Sreekrishna Temple is present Sreevalayanad Bhagavati.
 Besides there is a small temple dedicated to Narasimha Moorthy in the southern side of the Vishnu Temple.

 Only Hindus are allowed inside the temple.
 Devotees have to follow a strict dress code.
-Men have to wear mundu.
+Men have to wear a mundu.
 Mundus are available on rent for a fee of Rs.
 10. New mundus cost Rs.
-150. Women are expected to wear saree or salwar kameez.
-Young girls are permitted to use long skirts and blouses.
+150. Women may wear saree or salwar kameez.
+Young girls have permission to use long skirts and blouses.

 The most important offering at the temple is Uma Maheswara Pooja.
 Other offerings include dhaara, pushpanjali and paayasam.
-A special pooja that can be conducted at the temple is Maha Mrutyunjaya Homam which is dedicated to Lord Shiva to avoid untimely death.
+Maha Mrutyunjaya Homam is a special pooja to avoid untimely death.
 Devotees can make online bookings of Vazhpadu.
 To visit the website for online vazhipadu, click here.